Genesis3800/The-Solidity-Sagas/cl27z6ing01t7aenv4k5oam00.md

 ## View and Pure Functions in Solidity

 This will be a short post, because trust me the concept of view and pure isn't difficult to understand.
 Let us get on with it.

+> Note -
 Only after publishing this article, did I realize you need to know about state and local variables before going through this post.
 You can read about them [here](https://13thcodearmy.hashnode.dev/state-local-and-global-variables-in-solidity).
+Apologies for the oversight.

 1: **View Functions**